-During the 2021/22 period, 55 requests for a revisit (reassessment of their food hygiene rating) were received.
-This demand remains high, as a low food hygiene rating can impact on a business' ability to trade e.g. on online food platforms, such as Just Eat and also from the negative publicity that a low food hygiene rating can attract, particularly on social media or in local media who regularly publish the details of businesses with a 0 or 1 food hygiene rating.
-On 31st March 2022, all but 2 of these businesses had received their reassessment inspection.
-The remaining two were still within the 3-month period, permitted under the FHRS, for the reassessment to be undertaken.
+In 2022/23, 77 requests for a revisit (reassessment of their food hygiene rating) were received.
+This demand remains high, as a low food hygiene rating can impact on a business' ability to trade e.g., on online food platforms, such as Just Eat and also from the negative publicity that a low food hygiene rating can attract, particularly on social media or in local media who regularly publish the details of businesses with a 0 or 1 food hygiene rating.
+At the time of writing all these businesses had received their reassessment inspection.